videorecordermp4_web_logo

 write method

-The write(…) method writes an H264 frame to the output video file.
+The write(…) method writes a frame in H264, HEVC or JPEG format to the output video file.
 Method declaration:

 bool write(Frame& frame);